Load sets (Class 1 only)

 Enter a Title.

-Allowable stress reference case number :
+Allowable stress reference case :

 The temperature of the reference case is used to determine the allowable stress intensity Sm.